-The Mount sponsors its own short-term summer and interim study abroad programs.
-While these Mount-based programs are primarily directed toward its own student body, students from other colleges and universities can participate.
-In the event of unprecedented demand for a limited number of program participant vacancies, preference is given first to Mount students with a minimum 2.5 Grade Point Average; secondly, to students from member institutions in the ILower Hudson Valley Catholic Colleges Consortium; and, thirdly, to students from other colleges and universities.
+The Mount sponsors its own short-term summer, spring break and interim study abroad programs.
+While these Mount-based programs are primarily directed toward its own student body, students from other colleges and universities are welcome to participate.
+In the event of unprecedented demand for a limited number of program participant vacancies, preference is given first to Mount students with a minimum 2.5 Grade Point Average; secondly, to students from member institutions in the Lower Hudson Valley Catholic Colleges Consortium; and, thirdly, to students from other colleges and universities.

 Mount students must have a minimum 2.5 overall GPA or a 3.0 within their major field to participate in Mount study abroad programs.
 All students must be recommended by two full-time Mount faculty members or by an administrator to be accepted into the program.
-A satisfactory interview with the director of international programs may also be required.
+A satisfactory interview with the Director of International Programs may also be required.

-Regular short-term programs include the following (please note that programs may change annually; plan ahead for your study abroad experience):
+Regular short-term programs include the following and unless noted are run concurrently with the Summer 1 class session (please note that programs may change annually; plan ahead for your study abroad experience):